greatest-ape/aquatic/README.md

 Make adjustments to the files.
 You will likely want to adjust `address` (listening address) under the `network` section.

-`aquatic_http` and `aquatic_ws` both require configuring a TLS certificate file as well as a private key file to run.
-More information is available below.
+Note that both `aquatic_http` and `aquatic_ws` require configuring TLS certificate and private key files.
+More details are available in the respective configuration files.

 Once done, run the tracker: